C2SM/icon4py/model/driver/README.md

 # Dummy driver for Python ICON port

 `dycore_driver.py` contains a simple python program to run the experimental ICON python port.
-So far code mostly draws on serialized ICON data until we increasingly can initialize and run the model by independently.
+So far code mostly draws on serialized ICON data until we increasingly can initialize and run the model independently.

 It initializes the grid from serialized data from a `mch_ch_r04b09_dsl` run and configures a timeloop functionality based on that configuration.